SNodeC/snode.c/README.md

 Imagine we want to create a very basic TCP (**stream**)/IPv4 (**in**) server/client pair which sends some plain text data unencrypted (**legacy**) to each other in a ping-pong way.

 The client shall start sending text data to the server and the server shall reflect that data back to the client.
-The client receives this reflected data and sends it back again to the server.
+The client receives the reflected data and sends it back to the server again.
 This data ping-pong shall last infinitely long.

 The code of this demo application can be found on [github](https://github.com/SNodeC/echo).